Everton's Neal Maupay to leave for Marseille, Orel Mangala close to signing

 Everton boss Sean Dyche has not dismissed the possibility of losing striker Dominic Calvert-Lewin before the season's end.

-Erik ten Hag was the first Premier League manager to get the chop this season, but who will be the next big name to depart from the top flight?
+Four managers have now been thrown into the Premier League sacking bonfire, but who will be the next big name to depart from the top flight?
 We look at the runners and riders.

 Arsenal must beat Everton on Sunday afternoon (1600 BST) and hope for a huge favour from West Ham if they’re to claim the Premier League title.